luboshanus/VARmodels.jl/README.md

 First, read in some data, I am using for example Realized Volatilities from [here](http://realized.oxford-man.ox.ac.uk/data/download) with removed headers.

+Edit, some data of indices 'rv_dataset' originally from the link above which is no longer maintained and available.

 ````julia
 data = readcsv("data.csv")